Savannah man dies in crash on I-26 in South Carolina

 The other driver was not hurt.

-On Monday, the coroner’s office identified the victim as Douglas Michael Denton, 50, of Savannah, Ga.
+On Monday, the coroner’s office identified the victim as Douglas Michael Denton, 50, of Savannah.

 The coroner said Denton was pronounced dead at the scene and said he died from multiple blunt force trauma.